 CAFCASS (Children and Family Court Advisory and Support Service) is tasked with putting children’s welfare first.
 While courts generally believe children benefit from meaningful relationships with both parents, there are situations where contact may be paused or restricted.
 Here’s when CAFCASS might recommend no contact:

-No contact is rarely permanent.
+No contact is usually temporary.
 Often, it means no face-to-face meetings for a period, but indirect contact (letters, phone calls) may still be encouraged.
-The aim is to keep the child’s connection with the parent alive while ensuring safety.
+The aim is to maintain the child’s connection with the parent where it is safe.
+Safety is usually the main consideration.

 The Court’s Approach: Pro-Contact, But Safety First